w1ll444/w-lspdheli/README.md

 # W-LSPDHeli

-# W-LSPDHeli is a script for FiveM QBCore allowing you to configure bicycle rental locations around your city for citizens to utilize.
+# W-LSPDHeli is a simple script to enable Police officers to spawn helicopters at MRPD and easily configurable to other locations!

 <h1>INSTALLATION GUIDE</h1>